This post may contain affiliate links, which means I may earn some money if you click on one.

-Sempervivum “Hens and Chicks” are a cold resistant variety that can grow outdoors in most climates in North America (my mom grows these in her garden all the way up here in Canada, and they come back with vigor every year).
+Sempervivum “Hens and Chicks” are a cold-resistant variety that can grow outdoors in most climates in North America (my mom grows these in her garden all the way up here in Canada, and they come back with vigour every year).

 The mother “Hen” will produce baby “chicks” from its base in the spring, all on its own.
 Wait until the chicks start producing roots, and you can separate the babies from the mother and plant them elsewhere.
 Chicks can also be left to grow next to its mother hen.